Video Prediction Transformers without Recurrence or Convolution: Method

 Modeling spatiotemporal dependencies in video prediction is challenging, as the balance between spatial and temporal information differs significantly across tasks and datasets.
 Developing flexible and adaptive models that can accommodate varying dependencies and scales is thus critical.
 To address these, we explore both full-attention encoders and factorized encoders with spatial-first (Fac-S-T) and temporal-first (Fac-T-S) configurations, as shown in Fig~\ref{fig:Factorization}(b).
 In addition, we introduce six interleaved models based on \modelname{} layer, enabling dynamic interaction across multiple scales.

 A \modelname{} layer is a module capable of simultaneously processing spatial and temporal information.
-Building on this design principle, we propose \textbf{three} interleaved spatiotemporal paradigms, Binary, Triplet, and Quadrupled, which sequentially model the relation from spatial and temporal views.
+Building on this design principle, we propose three interleaved spatiotemporal paradigms, Binary, Triplet, and Quadruplet, which sequentially model the spatial and temporal views.
 Ultimately, they yield \textbf{six} distinct architectural configurations.
 A detailed illustration of these nine variants is provided in Fig~\ref{fig:Factorization}.

 For full attention layers, given input \(\mathcal{X} \in \mathbb{R}^{B \times T \times N \times D} \), attention is computed over the sequence of length \( T \times N \).
 As illustrated in Fig~\ref{fig:Factorization} (b.1), we merge and flatten the spatial and temporal tokens to compute attention through several stacked \(\text{GTB}_{st}\).